tobozo/ESP32-BLECollector/README.md

 File Sharing (still experimental)
 ------------
   - ⚠ BLE file sharing is probably broken since Nimble-Arduino
-  - ⚠ A new WiFi file sharing feature can now be enabled, but psram is strongly recommended for that.
+  - ~~⚠ A new WiFi file sharing feature can now be enabled, but psram is strongly recommended for that.~~
   - ~~This feature is currently limited to sharing the two necessary .db files, if at least one of those files is missing or corrupted at boot, the BLECollector will start a BLE File server and wait for another BLECollector to send those files.~~
   - ~~Sending files is still a manual operation, just issue the `blesend` command when another BLECollector is ready to receive the files.~~
   - ~~Possible outcomes of this feature: sharing/propagating the collected data (e.g. whitelists/blacklists)~~
   - Enable the WiFi sharing by uncommenting `#define WITH_WIFI` in `Settings.h`
-  - Issue the `stopBLE` command to stop BLE and start WiFi
+  - Issue the `stopBLE` command, it will stop BLE, start WiFi and synchronize time to a nearby NTP server
-  - If the oui database isn't present, it will download it from github, otherwise it'll start the [FTP Server](#ftp-server-still-experimental) and share the collected data
+  - If the oui database isn't present, it will download it from github ~~ otherwise it'll start the [FTP Server](#ftp-server-still-experimental) and share the collected data~~

 Serial command interface